A note from the author, Imed Bouchrika, PhD, career planning and academic research expert:

-A research question is a question that a study or research project aims to answer.
-This question often addresses an issue or a problem, which, through analysis and interpretation of data, is answered in the study’s conclusion.
+A research question is a question that a study or research project, through its thesis statement, aims to answer.
+This question often addresses an issue or a problem, which, through analysis and interpretation of data, is answered in the study's conclusion.
 In most studies, the research question is written so that it outlines various aspects of the study, including the population and variables to be studied and the problem the study addresses.

 As their name implies, a research question is often grounded on research.
 As a result, these questions are dynamic; this means researchers can change or refine the research question as they review related literature and develop a framework for the study.
 While many research projects will focus on a single research question, larger studies often use more than one research question.

-The primary importance of framing the research question is that it narrows down a broad topic of interest into a specific area of study (Creswell, 2014).
+The primary importance of developing a research question is that it narrows down a broad topic of interest into a specific area of study (Creswell, 2014).
 Research questions, along with hypotheses, also serve as a guiding framework for research.
 These questions also specifically reveal the boundaries of the study, setting its limits, and ensuring cohesion.

 Moreover, the research question has a domino effect on the rest of the study.
 These questions influence factors, such as the research methodology, sample size, data collection, and data analysis (Lipowski, 2008).

 Research questions can be classified into different categories, depending on the type of research to be done.
-Knowing what type of research one wants to do—quantitative, qualitative, or mixed-methods studies—can help in determining the best type of research question to use.
+Knowing what type of research one wants to do—quantitative, qualitative, or mixed-methods studies—can help in writing effective research questions.